-Kinematics of Mechanisms and Machines Prof. Anirvan Dasgupta Department of Mechanical Engineering Indian Institute of Technology, Kharagpur
+Mechanism and Robot Kinematics Prof. Anirvan Dasgupta Department of Mechanical Engineering Indian Institute of Technology, Kharagpur

-Lecture - 34 Force Analysis - I
+Lecture - 36 Force Analysis - I

-We have been discussing about the motion which is the primary thing in Kinematics the motion of various links, which are the rigid bodies in relation to one another.
-So, we have inputs, outputs, and we have been discussing about the relation between the input motion and the output motion.
+We have been discussing about the motion, which is the primary thing in kinematics.
+The motion of various links; which are the rigid bodies in relation to one another; so, we have inputs, outputs and we have been discussing about the relation between the input motion and output motion.
 Motion as we know is characterized by displacement, velocity, and acceleration.
-And, we have discussed these 3 relations for mechanisms as well as for robots.
-There is another concept or another reason why we use mechanisms and that is to transform or transmit forces.
+And, we have discussed these 3 relations 4 mechanisms as well as 4 Robots.

+There is another concept or another reason, why we use mechanisms and that is to transform or transmit forces.
 So, a mechanism also transforms forces from the actuator on one hand and the output link on the other.
 So, the actuator forces are converted or transformed to the output forces, that this mechanism applies or it may drive certain load.
-For example, in the case of (Refer Time: 01:37) let say (Refer Time: 01:39).
-We have revolute, we have rotary input and the motion of the nut is a linear motion.
+For example, in the case of screw pair let us say screw pair, we have revolute we have a rotary input and the motion of the nut is a linear motion.

 So, I can convert torque to force.
-Similarly, in 4 R mechanism let us say a 4 R chain, we have a torque input that gets again converted to another torque output, but through an amplification.
+Similarly, in 4R mechanism let say for our chain.
+We have a torque input that gets again converted to another torque output, but through amplification.
 So, a mechanism transforms and transmits force.
-So, in this lecture we are going to look at this 4 solutions at input and output.
-Now, when I bring in concept of force in the study of kinematics it has to be understood that this is not the dynamic force; that means, the force that produces the motion, but the force that gets transmitted.
-So, it is the equilibrating forces that we are talking about.
-At a certain configuration if I have a certain input torque what is the output torque at that configuration?
-So, it is not about producing acceleration, but about converting force or amplifying force, or diminishing force, or transmitting force, from the actuator to the output.
+So, in this lecture, we are going to look at these force relations at input and output.
+Now, when I bring in the concept of force in the study of kinematics it has to be understood that this is not the dynamic force; that means, the force that produces the motion.

+But, the force that gets transmitted so; it is the equilibrium forces that we are talking about.
+At a certain configuration, if I have a certain input torque what is the output torque at that configuration?
+So, it is not about producing acceleration, but about converting force or amplifying force or diminishing force or transmitting force from the actuator to the output.

 So, to give you the overview of what we are going to discuss today.
-(Refer Slide Time: 03:09)

-So, we will start with the force analysis problem, I will introduce this problem and discuss the principle of virtual work.
-And, I will explain the concept through examples of 4 R chain and subsequently I will also discuss examples of robots.
+So, we will start with the force analysis problem.
+I will introduce this problem and discuss the principle of virtual work and I will explain the concept through examples of 4R chain and subsequently I will also discuss examples of robots.